 Frequently Asked Questions

-To be eligible for Tutor Corps, you must be a full-time CUNY student, have a minimum GPA of 3.0, and have completed (or in progress) at least 12 credits of math, computer science, technology, or education courses.
+To be eligible for Tutor Corps, you must be a full-time CUNY student, have a minimum GPA of 3.0, and have completed (or in progress) at least 12 credits of STEM or education courses.

 I DON’T MEET ALL OF THESE REQUIREMENTS.
 CAN I STILL APPLY?

-Acceptance into Tutor Corps is highly competitive.
-We encourage interested students to strengthen their applications by taking additional coursework and/or improving their grades.
-We are always looking for qualified tutors every semester and welcome applications for each cycle!
+Tutor Corps is very competitive.
+We encourage candidates to strengthen their applications by taking additional coursework and/or improving their grades.
+We hire tutors every spring, summer, and fall.

 DO I NEED TO BE A STEM OR EDUCATION MAJOR TO APPLY?